JV348/School_District_Analysis/README.md

    ![Original_Performance](https://github.com/JV348/School_District_Analysis/blob/e68f2d4730e2191d316e7216a169c550d980977e/Resources/Original_Performance.png)

    ![Challenge_Performance](https://github.com/JV348/School_District_Analysis/blob/e68f2d4730e2191d316e7216a169c550d980977e/Resources/Challenge_Performance.png)

 - How does replacing the ninth-grade scores affect the following:

-    a)Math and reading scores by grade
+    a)Math and Reading Scores by Grade

     The only data that was affected in this section was that of the 9th grade for Thomas High School.
 In the new dataframes, we can see that the 9th grade average math and reading scores have been replaced by "NaN".